rtrelease/Jetson-Symbolics-Neuromorphics/DoctorAnatomy.md

 ##### Materials and Methods

 **The current series of *anatomical reasoning* experiments** uses new Open Source LLMs provided in the comprehensive [NVIDIA Jetson Generative AI Lab](https://www.jetson-ai-lab.com/index.html) containers.
-In this instance, we are creating a chatbot character called **Doctor Anatomy** to answer questions about breadth and depth of anatomical knowledge contained in a LlaMa 2 Chat model.
+In this instance, we are created a chatbot character called **Doctor Anatomy** to answer questions about breadth and depth of anatomical knowledge contained in a LlaMa 2 Chat model.